Lunch Bible Study

 Where Two Or More Are Gathered: A Women's Group

 Join women of all stages of life for support, prayer and uplifting conversation, every second and fourth Tuesday of each month.
 We will continue discussing the book, Present Over Perfect.
+Bring your own lunch!
 Childcare is provided.

-*Let us know you are coming each week, order lunch, and/or reserve childcare by registering on our Events Page.
+*Let us know you are coming each week and reserve childcare by registering on our Events Page.

 Life Without Lack